Illustrated dog with glasses holding books

 One-on-one tutoring is the most effective form of education ever measured

 In 1984, educational psychologist Benjamin Bloom described what he called the “2 Sigma Problem.”
 Students who received one-on-one tutoring learned far more than those in typical classroom instruction, and no group teaching method came close.
-Decades of research since have pointed to the same conclusion: personalized tutoring is one of the most effective forms of instruction ever studied.
-The challenge has always been making it available to every student.

 Students in a classroom